thonguyen1302/simple_chat_application/README.md

 Now, we will use the other user to join to chat with Cat user.

-Because the application doesn't have Authenticate, I use cookies to manage the username.
+Because the application doesn't have authentication, I used cookies to manage the username.

 So you have to open the other browser or the private window of current browser.
 That make sure we have 2 users they have different cookies.

 ![alt tag](https://github.com/thonguyen1302/simple_chat_application/blob/documents/docs/private_window.png "private_window.png")

-Goto http://localhost:3000/ and input the username is "fish"
+Goto http://localhost:3000/ and input the username is "fish" (do it in the other browser or private window)

 ![alt tag](https://github.com/thonguyen1302/simple_chat_application/blob/documents/docs/fish_username.png "fish_username.png")